 The boy, Anand started growing and Raghav’s days started altering simultaneously.
 Anand’s smile multiplied his faith in God.
 Everything seemed to be placed into order slowly.
 But, asymmetry is the pattern of Nature.
 One fine day, a violent communal riot interjected his small, happy world.
 Few insane people blew his house and broke his stall in the name of God!!
 Raghav’s grandmother and Rampyari couldn’t make out of that burning house.
 And no one knew about what happened to Anand.
 Raghav’s world was ravaged.
 Though the stars had punched him so hard, Raghav never complained to the almighty believing that what happened must be needed.
 He in a few months could manage to have the stall back in working condition.

 Now, he had no one to take care of or to be taken care by.
 He started helping the needy.
 He started giving half of his income to the people who could make a better use of that money to make their living.
 He also was feeding the poor who couldn’t afford even a cup of tea per day.
 In years, he had helped a dozens of lives to get on their own.
-Sometimes, memories of Rampyari, Grandmother and Anand could make him somber but the next moment he started focusing on his duties and his God who never can let anything wrong to happen, as he believed.
+Sometimes, memories of Rampyari, Grandmother and Anand could make him somber but the next moment he started focusing on his duties and his God who never can let anything wrong to happen, as he had the belief.
 He had a little hope for Anand to be returning one day.

 Devi feels poignant about Raghav.
 She looks at Prabhu as if she wants to say that Prabhu should pay Raghav for his good deeds now.
 Prabhu smiles and nods such that it’s not his time yet.